 - Address: 416 Eaton Street, Key West, FL 33040

 - Highlights: This independent cinema features vibrant neon signage and streamlined Art Deco aesthetics.
 It’s not just a place to catch a movie, but also a cultural hub celebrating both film and architectural heritage.
+This historic landmark is a must-see in Key West (we think all of the buildings in our guide are!)

 - Don’t miss the infamous Marilyn Monroe statue outside for a photo op!